Codycody31/JoinFs-Flight-Plan-Injector/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was started by Vahn Gomes for the FSHS and TFL Discord groups.
-The FSHS Whazzup Updater acts as a middle-man between JoinFs, and ESJFS to import your groups flightplan data to be displayed in VRC!
+The JoinFs Flight Plan Injector acts as a middle-man between JoinFs, and ESJFS to import your groups flightplan data to be displayed in VRC!
 <p align="right">(<a href="#top">back to top</a>)</p>